jtvberg/StreamDock/README.md

 # Material Changes
  - The bar at the top is still there but now it disappears.
 This was much more straight forward than I thought (clarity being the value of just starting over)
  - Menus are out.
-Menus were fine in macOS but really made the UI ugly on Windows in Linux.
+Menus were fine in macOS but really made the UI ugly on Windows and Linux.
 Now, everything is either in the header or an internal control.
  - Other aspect ratios are out.
 Outside of 16x9 there are so many cinema standards that are very close to each other.
 4x3 is rare and typically has the bars to make it 16x9 anyway.
 However, I did add an aspect ratio lock so that when you get it where you want it you can scale as needed.
  - Dark vs. Light modes.
 There is so little UI to this thing it hardly seems worth it so I scraped it for now.
 Dark is king!
  - No more stream IDs!
 If you never looked at the code this isn't all that relevant but the crux of it was that it pigeon-holed me into some less-than-ideal circumstances.
 There are 'pre-loaded' stream services but the app no longer cares about them.
 Delete them all if you want.